CityOfZion/props/README.md

 1. transfer gas to the coz account on your local instance
 2. deploy the smart contract to the network
-3. issue the `deploy` method (refer to the test example in `./sdk/test/basic.js`)
+3. Refer to the tests directory for use. `props.puppet` requires a deploy invocation before use.
 4. reference the sdk tests to use the abstracted methods.
 More will be added as the project matures.

 ## Bootstrap Todo:
-* Verify transfers
-* Begin to differentiate the nep11
 * CI for testing
 * auto setup and deployment script
 * Contract Unit Tests
 * Bootstrap react app
+* dice prop needs a generic `randbetween()`

 ## Useful links:
 + Miro Board: https://miro.com/app/board/o9J_lrXdZTE=/?invite_link_id=178542714739